-2023-005.
+2022-005.
 The Tax Assessor-Collector should establish adequate segregation of duties.
-Repeat Finding Yes, 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015 Criteria An effective system of internal control over cash should include adequate segregation of duties.
-Condition During the course of our audit, it was noted that controls were inadequate over cash.
-The Tax Assessor-Collector makes all deposits, reconciles the bank statements, maintains cash journals, prepares monthly settlement, and makes all disbursements.
-Cause The Tax Assessor-Collector lacked the proper segregation of duties necessary to maintain effective internal controls.
+Repeat Finding Yes Criteria An effective system of internal control over cash should include adequate segregation of duties.
+Condition As reported in the prior seven years' audit reports, it was noted that controls were inadequate over cash.
+The Tax Assessor-Collector makes all deposits, reconciles bank statements, maintains cash journals, prepares monthly settlements, and makes all disbursements.
+Cause The Tax Assessor-Collector lacks the proper segregation of duties necessary to maintain effective internal controls.
 Effect The failure to implement adequate controls over cash in the Tax Collector's office could result in the loss or misappropriation of public funds.
-Recommendation The Tax Assessor-Collector should ensure that there is adequate segregation of duties in the collecting, recording, and settlement functions.
-View of Responsible Official(s) See Auditee's Corrective Action Plan Section 3: Federal Awar d Findings and Questioned Costs Compliance Requirement Activities Allowed or Unallowed and Allowable Costs/Cost Principles Material Weakness Material Noncompliand ce 2023-006.
-The County should establish controls to ensure fifty percent of National Forest Distribution Title I Funds are settled to the schools.
-Assistance Listing Number 10.665
+Recommendation The Tax Assessor-Collector should ensure that there is an adequate segregation of duties in the collecting, recording and settlement functions.